Athush30/QoS_Controller_using_RL/README.md

-# 🧠 QoS Controller with Reinforcement Learning 🚀
+# 🧠 Real-Time QoS Controller with Reinforcement Learning 🚀

-This project implements a **Reinforcement Learning (RL)**-based **Quality of Service (QoS)** controller for network traffic management.
-It uses a **Deep Q-Network (DQN)** to classify network packets and dynamically assign QoS priorities to optimize bandwidth allocation.
-The system is trained in a simulated environment and deployed to process real network packets in real-time, applying bandwidth limits using Linux `tc` (traffic control) commands.
+This project implements a **Reinforcement Learning (RL)**-based **Quality of Service (QoS)** controller that dynamically manages bandwidth allocation on a Linux network interface.
+It uses a **Deep Q-Network (DQN)** agent to analyze **live network performance** (delay, loss, bandwidth) and apply **traffic shaping rules** using Linux `tc`.

 ---

 ## 📌 Overview

-The QoS Controller uses a **DQN-based RL agent** to classify network packets based on features such as packet size, protocol (TCP/UDP), and port category.
-The agent assigns one of three QoS priorities: 🟥 **High**, 🟨 **Medium**, and 🟦 **Low**.
-These priorities correspond to bandwidth limits enforced via `tc`.

-🧪 Trained in simulation ➡️ 🚦 Deployed on real packets ➡️ 📉 Applies bandwidth control dynamically.
+The QoS controller interacts with a real-time environment where it:

+🔎 **Measures**:
+- Ping delay and packet loss to various IPs (Google, Cloudflare, local devices, etc.)
+- Available bandwidth using `iperf3`

+🧠 **Learns**:
+- How to adjust traffic shaping rules (high/med/low bandwidth) using DQN
+- Improves behavior based on rewards calculated from delay and loss

+⚙️ **Controls**:
+- Network interface shaping using Linux `tc`
+- Adapts bandwidth limits dynamically during deployment

 ---

 ## ✨ Features

-✅ Simulated environment for training RL agent
-✅ Real-time packet processing using Scapy
+✅ Real-time environment using ping + iperf3
+✅ Deep Q-Network (DQN) RL agent
+✅ Reward feedback from network performance (delay, loss, bandwidth)
-✅ Dynamic QoS assignment with `tc` command
+✅ Dynamic QoS enforcement using Linux `tc`
-✅ Online learning during live deployment
-✅ Modular and easy-to-understand code structure
+✅ Modular and clean code structure
+✅ Extendable to handle packet-level decisions, traffic types, or advanced QoS

 ---